October 15, 2017 at 10 am

 Directions: Turn North from University Avenue at the intersection of University Bay Drive and Farley Avenue; continue over the hill onto Highland Avenue.
 The Waisman Center is down the hill on the left.
 Enter parking lot by athletic fields.
 Click here for driving directions, map, and parking

 Parking: Free parking in lots 76 & 60.
 Free accessible parking in lot 82.
+Click here for parking map and directions.

 Weather: The run, walk, and roll takes place rain or shine.
 In case of severe weather, the race director reserves the right to cancel the event.